Non-equilibrium dynamics of charged dual-unitary circuits: Setting and Summary of the Results

 \section{Setting and Summary of the Results}

 We consider brickwork quantum circuits, i.e., quantum many-body systems defined on a lattice where the time evolution is discrete and the interactions are local.
-A step of time evolution is implemented by the many-body unitary operator $\mathbb{U}$ constructed in terms of a two-qudit gate $U$ according to the following staggered pattern \be \mathbb{U} =\mathbb{U}_e\mathbb{U}_o,\,\, \mathbb{U}_e=\bigotimes_{x=0}^{L} U_{x,x+1/2},\,\,\mathbb{U}_o=\bigotimes_{x=0}^{L} U_{x+1/2,x}\,. \ee Here the sites are labelled by half integers, $U_{a,b}$ acts on the qudits located at $a$ and $b$, and we denoted by $2 L$ the size of the system.
+A step of time evolution is implemented by the many-body unitary operator $\mathbb{U}$ constructed in terms of a two-qudit gate $U$ according to the following staggered pattern \be

+\ee Here the sites are labelled by half integers, $U_{a,b}$ acts on the qudits located at $a$ and $b$, and we denoted by $L$ the length of the system (which contains $2L$ qubits).
 Moreover, we take periodic boundary conditions, so that sites $0$ and $L$ coincide, and indicate by $d$ the local dimension (number of states of each qudit) on each site.

 We take our local gate $U$ be \emph{dual-unitary}~\cite{bertini2019exact}, meaning that both $U$ and $\widetilde{U}$ --- the gate corresponding to $U$ upon exchange of space and time --- are unitary matrices.
 More formally, the spacetime swapped gate $\widetilde{U}$ is defined through the following matrix element reshuffling \be \bra{ij}\widetilde{U}\ket{kl}\equiv \mel{jl}{U}{ik}, \ee and dual unitarity corresponds to requiring